Children’s Mental Health Week (9 to 15 February 2025)

 Partnership for Children

 Partnership for Children is an independent charity which promotes the mental health and emotional wellbeing of children, both in the UK and in many countries around the world.
-We produce mental health promotion programmes for primary schools that teach children skills for life: how to cope with everyday difficulties, how to communicate with and get on with other people, and build self-awareness and emotional resilience.
+They produce mental health promotion programmes for primary schools that teach children skills for life: how to cope with everyday difficulties, how to communicate with and get on with other people, and build self-awareness and emotional resilience.

 Zippy’s Friends and Apple’s Friends programmes have been independently evaluated and found to improve children’s coping skills, social skills, emotional literacy and reduce bullying.
 There is also an adapted version of Zippy’s Friends for pupils with SEND.

 If you are interested in delivering Zippy’s Friends or Apple’s Friends to your class, please visit Partnership for Children’s website for more information about training courses for teachers.
-Our website also has free downloadable resources to help children talk about feelings and cope with difficult situations.
+Their website also has free downloadable resources to help children talk about feelings and cope with difficult situations.